lsuutari19/network_sec_platform/README.md

 terraform init
 terraform apply

+Notes:
-Note: the ubuntu-domain takes a minute to start due to the nature of the cloud images and their preconfigurations.
+  The ubuntu-domain takes a minute to start due to the nature of the cloud images and their preconfigurations.
+  On a lot of OS's SELinux/apparmor messes up with the permissions for libvirt, uncomment and change /etc/libvirt/qemu.conf user and group: https://ostechnix.com/solved-cannot-access-storage-file-permission-denied-error-in-kvm-libvirt/
 ```

 # Troubleshooting: